FOREX-Euro off 2-month low but vulnerable after ECB

 "And at the end of the day, it depends on what the finished product will be.
 A lot of this will be chopped up before it is passed.
 We've seen a lot of political paralysis in Washington."

-The dollar index stood at 76.23, having surged to two-month highs of 76.319 on Thursday.
+The dollar index slipped to 76.09, having surged to two-month highs of 76.319 on Thursday.
 Against the yen, the dollar stood flat at 77.48 yen .

 * UK future in question as PM May plots Brexit course (Adds graphic, explanatory line in sixth paragraph)